This fresh and simple arugula salad is easy to prepare and pairs beautifully with almost any meal. Add a protein to make it a main-dish salad!

 Serving Suggestions

-This salad goes with anything.
-You can pair it with grilled chicken breast, broiled chicken breast, baked chicken breast, or broiled salmon for an all-around light meal.
+Arugula salad goes with anything!
+It pairs beautifully with grilled chicken breast, broiled chicken breast, boneless chicken thighs (as shown in the photo below), or broiled salmon for an all-around light meal.

 Alternatively, it nicely balances out a rich meal.
 So it's good with duck breast, ribeye roast, pork roast, bacon-wrapped chicken breast, or keto meatloaf.